 Ultimately, 10 years of data will be presented in both of the pension-related schedules.
 The number of years currently presented represents the number of years since the accounting standard requiring these schedules first became applicable.

 Benefit Changes

-There were no changes of benefit terms in 2017.
+There were no changes of benefit terms for each of the reported plan years ended September 30.

 Changes in Assumptions